 1-Sentence-Summary: Smart People Should Build Things explains how the current education system works against the economy by producing an endless string of bankers and consultants, instead of the innovators we need, and how we can encourage more young people to become entrepreneurs to solve this problem.

 What’s the most depressing question you can ask a college student?
 Here it is: “What will you do after college?”

 Seriously, you can make them go from perfect mood to major headache in a few seconds with this.
 With the number of options exploding more and more and more, how the hell are we supposed to know what to do?

-Here are 3 lessons from his book to show you where Harvard, Princeton and Yale graduates mess up big time:
+Here are 3 lessons from Smart People Should Build Things to show you where Harvard, Princeton and Yale graduates mess up big time:

 - Half of all elite college graduates land in finance, law or consulting.

 - After beginning your career in such firms, you’ll be tied down by golden handcuffs.